Helping you make data-driven decisions about your business

 The Local Market Indicator gives you an early indicator of trends in search behaviour in your area.
 This can be used to re-assure your customers that the market is reviving or provide extra insight to support business decisions – like when to increase staffing levels.
 Because of the size of the Rightmove audience, we can give you this data in such a targeted way and still provide a large enough sample size.

 Find your Postcode Area in the list below to see how year-on-year Rightmove traffic has changed since lockdown measures were introduced.
 Use the tabs above the chart to flick between sales, lettings or to view both at the same time.

 We’ll be updating this data for you every week.
 It’s worth setting yourself a reminder to check back here on a Monday afternoon for the latest data.

 To view this chart, you need to be logged in to the Rightmove Hub.
 This is a separate log-in to Rightmove Plus.
-If you can’t see the chart below, click “sign up to Hub” below and take a few seconds to register.
+If you can’t see the chart below, please log in or click “sign up to Hub” below and take a few seconds to register.

 What the data shows

 The chart shows how total detail views on Rightmove have changed in your area relative to the same period in 2019.
 A “detail view” is a measure of how many people click through to view a property’s full details.
 Home movers tend to research properties for a few weeks before they begin to send enquiries, so tracking the uplift in detail views is an early indicator of increasing demand.
 The data is a combination of detail views across properties for sale and for let.

 Hungry for more stats?
 To see how the market picked up in England in the week after lockdown restrictions were eased, read this article.

 Each day on the chart represents a rolling 7 day average and is compared to the 7 day average for the same period in 2019.
 For example, the data shown on 12th May compares the average daily detail views for 6th–12th May 2020 to 6th–12th May 2019.